anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

 the first set of the [CAVIAR dataset](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/).
 We use the same Probabilistic Event Calculus formalism as presented in the [Quick Start](0_quick_start.md) section.

-The aim in activity recognition is to recognise complex activities that take place between multiple persons, by exploiting information about simple observed individual activities.
+The aim in activity recognition is to recognize complex activities that take place between multiple persons, by exploiting information about simple observed individual activities.
 The first set [CAVIAR dataset](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/) comprises 28 surveillance videos, where each frame is annotated by human experts from the CAVIAR team on two levels.
 The first level contains simple, input events that concern activities of individual persons or the state of objects.